UniVoice: Unifying Autoregressive ASR and Flow-Matching based TTS with Large Language Models: Model

-The objective mentioned above is challenging to implement in practice because \( u_{t} \) is a complex function that governs the joint transformation between two distributions.
-Fortunately, this objective can be significantly simplified by conditioning the loss on a single target example \( X_{1} = x_{1} \) randomly selected from the training dataset.
-And then we can establish a feasible FM loss, known as the conditional FM loss:
+In practice, the true velocity field \(u_{t}\) is unknown.
+However, by conditioning on a single target example \(X_{1} = x_{1}\) from the training dataset, we can simplify the loss function.
+This leads to the conditional Flow Matching (CFM) loss: